 The consolidated financial statements of the Group and the statement of financial position of the Company have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)").
+The changes to material accounting policies are described in Note 2.2.

-The financial statements have been prepared on the historical cost basis except as disclosed in the accounting policies below.
+The consolidated financial statements have been prepared on a historical cost basis except as disclosed in the accounting policies below.

-The financial statements are presented in Singapore Dollars ("SGD" or "\$"), except where otherwise indicated.
+The financial statements are presented in Singapore Dollars ("SGD" or "\$"), which is also the Company's functional currency.